tm-craggs/city-notes/Year 1/Operating Systems/Lecture Notes/2 - Processes.md

 - An executing set of related machine instructions.
 - A unit of activity characterised by a single sequential thread of execution, a current state and an associated set of system resources.

-It can be useful to think of programs as being passive, a
+It can be useful to think of programs as being passive, and processes being active.

+# "Passive" vs "Active"

+- Sheet music would be passive, while the music produced by an orchestra playing the sheet music is active.
+- A cooking recipe is passive, while cooking with the recipe is active.
+- In essence, the work done by following "passive" instructions is regarded as active.